gandhiv88/Yoto-Scheduler/README.md

 - Verify the app has background permissions
 - Check that your device's clock is accurate
 - Ensure the scheduled time is in the future

+#### **Ambient Light Color Mismatch**
+If the colors on your Yoto player don't match what you selected in the app:

+1. **Use the Color Testing section** in Ambient Light Control to test primary colors
+2. **Check debug information** - the app shows RGB values being sent to the device
+3. **Try pure colors first** - Red (#FF0000), Green (#00FF00), Blue (#0000FF)
+4. **Brightness affects color accuracy** - try 75-100% brightness for color testing
+5. **BGR conversion** - the app automatically handles Yoto's BGR color format

+**Technical Details:**
+- Yoto devices expect standard RGB color format
+- The app sends colors directly as selected: RGB(255,0,0) for pure red
+- Brightness scaling is applied before sending to device
+- Example: Pure red at 50% brightness: RGB(255,0,0) → RGB(128,0,0) sent to device

 ### **Debug Information**
 Enable debug logging by setting `LOG_LEVEL: 'debug'` in `src/config/env.js` for detailed console output.